The best hotels in Cotai Strip

 February and March outside of CNY offer the best value.
 Temperatures sit around 15-20°C. slightly cool but entirely comfortable.
 You can find rooms at Sheraton Grand Macao for $130-150/night that go for $220+ in October.
 The strip runs at about 60% capacity in mid-February, which means shorter waits at restaurants, quieter casino floors, and hotel staff who actually have time to help you.

-Cotai Strip's best neighborhoods
+Cotai Strip's best hotel regions

 Cotai runs roughly north to south along Estrada do Istmo, and where you sleep changes everything.
 Prioritize Sands Cotai Central or Venetian Cotai if walkability matters. those two zones connect directly via climate-controlled corridors, so you never have to hail a cab at midnight.